-The Dubuque Police Department has joined forces with Mercy Hospital, the Dubuque Fire Department, Steve's Ace Hardware and Operation New View in an effort to reduce child injury and death caused by motor vehicle crashes.
-The police department currently has 4 officers who are certified Child Safety Seat Technicians:
+The Dubuque Police Department has joined forces with Mercy Hospital, the Dubuque Fire Department, Steve’s Ace Hardware and Operation New View in an effort to reduce child injury and death caused by motor vehicle crashes.
+The police department currently has six certified Child Safety Seat Technicians:

 Child Safety Seat Inspections